pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/_index.md

 ## About this pathway

-In this pathway, we will explore how you could use Pulumi as a tool to help you abstract and encapsulate your resource definitions as reusable models and packages for others to use.
+In this pathway, we will explore how you could use Pulumi as a tool to help you abstract and encapsulate your resource definitions as reusable models for others to use.

 Note that this pathway will not have as many code samples to use as we will be defining patterns, exploring architecture, and discussing resources.